Who is Delcy Rodríguez, Venezuela’s leader after Maduro’s capture?

 On the path to an understanding with the US?

-Hours after Maduro’s capture, and before Rodríguez addressed the National Defense Council, US President Donald Trump said at a press conference that Secretary of State Marco Rubio had spoken with the vice president.
+Hours after Maduro’s capture, and before Rodríguez addressed the National Defense Council, Trump said at a press conference that Secretary of State Marco Rubio had spoken with her.
 According to Trump, she appeared willing to work with Washington on a new phase for Venezuela.

 “She had a conversation with Marco.
 She said, ‘We’re going to do whatever you need.’
 I think she was quite courteous.
 We’re going to do this right,” Trump said.